kirstydevlin1/recode-course/Week9/README.md

 :three: Get practising testing and coding in Javascript with the [TDD KATA] challenge (./TDDkata) All of the links might not work for this, but all files are listed above and you can continue to go through the steps until I get chance to change them this week (apologies :angel:)

+:rotating_light: Any problems with accessing files with Github please contact *Kirsty* on Slack.
+Though please expect a delay of upto 12 hours with timezone differences